 The number of engineering PhDs obtaining postdoctoral research scholar employment has increased over the last 20 years.
 This study examines the factors associated with obtaining postdoc positions, and the early career outcomes associated with postdoc training.
 Descriptive and regression analyses, and propensity score matching are conducted using a nationally representative sample of engineering PhDs from the 1993-2013 National Science Foundation Survey of Doctorate Recipients matched with the 1985-2013 Survey of Earned Doctorates.
 Findings show that engineering PhDs with greater research experience, research ability, or who graduated from doctoral programs with more prevalent postdoc employment among previous PhD cohorts, tend to be more likely to obtain postdoc positions.
 Compared to PhDs who obtain non-academic positions, postdoc training is associated with greater likelihood of attaining tenure track faculty positions and remaining in academia 7-9 years after PhD graduation.
 In terms of early career salary, postdoc training may delay salary growth among engineering PhDs who are eventually employed in the private sector, but not among those who are eventually employed in the academic sector.
 Research findings provide critical information regarding the outlook for postdoctoral employment and its role in the long-term career paths of engineering PhDs.

-Joyce B. Main is Associate Professor of Engineering Education at Purdue University.
-She received an Ed.M. in Administration, Planning, and Social Policy from the Harvard Graduate School of Education, and a Ph.D. degree in Learning, Teaching, and Social Policy from Cornell University.
-Dr. Main examines student academic pathways and transitions to the workforce in science and engineering.
-She was a recipient of the 2014 American Society for Engineering Education Educational Research and Methods Division Apprentice Faculty Award, the 2015 Frontiers in Education Faculty Fellow Award, and the 2019 Betty Vetter Award for Research from WEPAN.
-In 2017, Dr. Main received a National Science Foundation CAREER award to examine the longitudinal career pathways of engineering PhDs.
+Joyce B. Main is Professor of Engineering Education at Purdue University.
+She received an Ed.M. in Administration, Planning, and Social Policy from the Harvard Graduate School of Education, and a Ph.D. in Learning, Teaching, and Social Policy from Cornell University.
+She is Co-Editor-in-Chief of the Journal of Engineering Education.

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.